Le lien vers cette page a été envoyé avec succès aux destinataires.

 The rule varies depending on whether there is a single lease or whether each roommate has signed a lease.

 A rental unit must respect a minimum surface area.
-This is one of housing decency.
+This is one of the criteria for decent housing.

 The accommodation must have a minimum surface of 16 m² for 2 roommates.
-For each additional roommate, an additional 9 m² is required.
+For each additional roommate, an additional 9 m² is needed.

 Warning